microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/README.md

         * Customers whose leases are up for renewal
         * Customers with many past work orders
         * Customer with lower satisfaction scores
-    * Configure data enrichments to know customers affinity to specific brands and interests.
+    * Configure data enrichments to know customers' affinity to specific brands and interests.
-3. Intelligence
+5. Create Intelligence
     * Configure Customer Lifetime Value using a pre-built model in CI.
     * Export the unified customer profiles from CI to Azure Synapse Analytics, train a custom ML model to predict the probablity of a customer renewing their lease, and load the model predictions to CI to be used in Segment creation.
 4. Connect to Power BI